Contact Lenses That

 Compared with eyeglasses, contact lenses offer a number of advantages to enhance your vision for sports competition:

-- Unobstructed field of view.
+• Unobstructed field of view.
 Contact lenses also provide a wide, unobstructed field of view, because no eyeglass frames block or distort what you see.
-You can view more of your surroundings and react faster to objects coming at you or to other players around you.
-You also can see and react quickly to ground balls or other objects at your feet.
+You can view more of your surroundings and react faster to objects coming at you and to other players around you.
+You also can more easily see and react to ground balls or other objects at your feet.

-- Less chance of injury.
-Eyeglasses may break and cause injury if you take a hard hit, but contact lenses won't.
+• Less chance of injury.
+Eyeglasses may break and cause an eye injury if you take a hard hit, but contact lenses won't.

-Even better, with daily disposable contact lenses, you don't have to worry about daily lens care and storage.
+An added advantage of daily disposable contact lenses is that you don't have to worry about daily lens care and storage.
 Wear the lenses for your game or for a day of fun, and then simply throw them away.
-Also, some daily disposable lenses are available now that correct astigmatism.

-Though most athletes who need corrective lenses wear soft contacts, rigid gas permeable lenses are also an option.
-These contacts, also called RGP or GP lenses, are designed for full-time wear and have several advantages over soft contact lenses:
+Though most athletes who need corrective lenses wear soft contacts, GP lenses also are an option.
+These contacts, also called rigid gas permeable or RGP lenses, are designed for full-time wear and have several advantages over soft contact lenses:

-- GP lenses let more oxygen reach your eyes than most soft lenses do and therefore may offer better comfort for longer periods of wear.
+• GP lenses let more oxygen reach your eyes than traditional hydrogel soft lenses do.

 But GP lenses have some drawbacks, too.
 Because they are rigid, it takes longer to adapt to wearing the lenses, and it's usually difficult to wear them on a part-time basis for sports.
 You must commit to adapting to and wearing gas permeable lenses full-time for best results.